philbishop/virtual-nvr/README.md

 ### Camera discovery

-On startup the software wil do a quick multicast discovery check and output information to the console.
+On start-up the software will do a quick multicast discovery check and output information to the console.

 For example: